murribu/wcsb/src/notes/meetings.2025-10-20.md

 ## Cell Phones in Schools

 [[people.board.Claire Reeves]] rewrote the wireless communication policy based on the technology committee’s recommendations.
 She also proposed that this new policy be implemented in January of 2026.
 At the [[glossary.Work Session]], [[people.board.Eric Welch]] took exception to this proposed timeline, citing the technology committee and school principals whose consensus was to avoid changing the rules in the middle of the school year.
 There were some heated exchanges during the work session.
 But at the voting meeting yesterday, Dr. Reeves amended her proposal to be implemented in August of 2026.

+This proposal passed for first reading 11-1, with [[people.board.Drason Beasley]] voting no.

 ## Next Meeting